brandoncaulfield/sap-customer-data-cloud-gigya-react/README.md

-# Showcasing a Simple SAP CDC (Gigya) Login/ Register Flow in a React App
+# Showcasing a Simple SAP Customer Data Cloud (Gigya) Login/ Register Flow in a React App

 This app aims to showcase a simple **SAP Customer Data Cloud** (**Gigya**) login flow using the **WebSDK** inside a React application.
 It highlights the following scenarios: